wikimedia/operations-debs-varnish4/doc/html/_sources/users-guide/storage-backends.txt

 File performance is typically limited to the write speed of the device, and depending on use, the seek time.

+The 'advice' parameter tells the kernel how `varnishd` expects to use this mapped region so that the kernel can choose the appropriate read-ahead and caching techniques.
+Possible values are ``normal``, ``random`` and ``sequencial``, corresponding to MADV_NORMAL, MADV_RANDOM and MADV_SEQUENTIAL madvise() advice argument, respectively.
+Defaults to ``random``.

+On Linux, large objects and rotational disk should benefit from "sequential".

 persistent (experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~